Its been a few months since I posted a blog so here it goes 🙂

 An hours worth of cleaning and disassembly was on the cards the following day.
 Incidentally, that’s one of my top tips for seascapes, I think you really have to immerse yourself in the environment to give the viewer the visual impact of actually being there.
 To stand back from the water and capture your image on dry land can also work but for me, the movement and feel of the water can also get lost unless you capture that close up feel where the water is at its best.

-I provide a complete range of photography workshop and one to one tuition sessions where I share and demonstrate a lot of these tips, for more details click here.
+I provide a complete range of photography workshop and one to one tuition sessions where I share and demonstrate a lot of these tips, for more details of my photography workshops in Ireland please click here.

 Anyway, as usual, I am going off the point.
 These photographs were captured in late 2016 and the reason why I picked these specific photographs is because of the contrasting styles I took from nearly the same spot that evening.
 While there may have been three minutes between the exposures the only real difference in conditions is the tides positioning on the shore.